phamqi/slide-show-react-kle/README.md

 ## Simple Slide

-You need to import the data
+You need to import the data, <a href='https://codesandbox.io/s/slideshow-react-swipe-f0z5ze' target="_blank" >let try</a>

 ```jsx
 import React from 'react'